eman-cickusic/Pub-Sub-Console/README.md

-# Google Cloud Pub/Sub Console Lab
+# Pub/Sub - Command Line

 This repository documents a hands-on lab experience working with Google Cloud Pub/Sub messaging service.
 The lab demonstrates creating topics, subscriptions, publishing messages, and consuming them using the Google Cloud Console and Cloud Shell.